zimaxnet/secai-framework/docs/index.md

 ## Disclaimer

 {: .warning }
-This research is provided "as-is" for educational and informational purposes.
-Always consult with your organization's security team before implementing any configurations.
-The research team is not responsible for any security incidents resulting from the use of this information.
+This assessment framework is provided "as-is" for educational and informational purposes.
+Always obtain proper authorization before assessing Azure environments.
+Consult with your organization's security team before implementing recommendations.
+The framework team is not responsible for any issues resulting from the use of this framework.

 ---